-Director Compensation for 2019
+Director Compensation for 2020

-In 2019, each director who was not an employee of the Company or one of its subsidiaries received, in equal quarterly installments, an annual cash fee for his or her service as follows: \$60,000 for service on the Board; an additional \$30,000 for service as the chair of the Audit Committee; an additional \$20,000 for service as the chair of the Compensation Committee or the Governance and Nominating Committee; and an additional \$60,000 for service as the chairman of the Board.
+In 2020, each director who was not an employee of the Company or one of its subsidiaries received, in equal quarterly installments, an annual cash fee for his or her service as follows: \$60,000 for service on the Board; an additional \$30,000 for service as the chair of the Audit Committee; an additional \$20,000 for service as the chair of the Compensation Committee or the Governance and Nominating Committee; and, effective following the 2020 Annual Meeting of Stockholders, an additional \$75,000 for service as the chair of the Board, which was increased from \$60,000 and, for 2020, was blended based on those two rates.
+The Board approved this increase upon the recommendation of the Governance and Nominating Committee, which had based its recommendation on an analysis of several factors, including this committee's review of survey and peer group data prepared by Compensation Advisory Partners, which indicated that the increased amount was more consistent with the market median, and the Board's historical non-employee director compensation practices.
 Directors are reimbursed for expenses incurred in connection with attending meetings.

 Each non-employee director who continues in office or is elected at an annual stockholder meeting receives an award of fully-vested shares of Common Stock having a fair market value on the grant date equal to approximately \$160,000.
 Pursuant to the Company's 2017 Omnibus Incentive Plan, the maximum grant date fair value of awards granted to an individual non-employee director in any calendar year may not exceed \$400,000.
 The Board has adopted stock ownership requirements, pursuant to which each non-employee director must own shares of Common Stock (or share equivalents) having a value equal to ten times the director's annual cash fees for service on the Board (excluding any additional fees for service as the chair of the Board or any committee of the Board and any other compensation or expense reimbursement received by the director) within five years of being elected or appointed to the Board.
 The Governance and Nominating Committee evaluates each director's stock ownership level on an annual basis.
 At the time of such evaluation, the value of the stock owned by each director is determined by reference to the higher of: (i) the original share (or share equivalent) purchase or issuance price, and (ii) the value of the share (or share equivalent) price at the time of determining compliance with these stock ownership requirements.
 The Governance and Nominating Committee may modify these stock ownership requirements in its reasonable discretion and is authorized to make exceptions to these stock ownership requirements when special circumstances arise.
-All non-employee directors currently meet these ownership requirements.
+All non-employee directors are currently in compliance with these ownership requirements.

 Directors who are employees of the Company or one of its subsidiaries receive no additional compensation for serving as directors.
-The following table discloses the compensation earned by, or paid or awarded to, as the case may be, each of the Company's non-employee directors for 2019.
+The following table discloses the compensation earned by, or paid or awarded to, as the case may be, each of the Company's non-employee directors for 2020.